How to Choose a Local Guide in Armenia

 Additional Tips for Choosing a Local Guide in Armenia

-Ask About Special Interests – Some guides specialize in certain types of tours, such as hiking, off-roading, urbex, or historical walks.
+Ask About Special Interests – Some guides specialize in certain types of tours, such as hiking, off-roading, urbex, or sightseeing tours.
 Choose a guide whose strengths match your interests.
+I once guided an urbex tour, and clients from the Netherlands told me that in some countries the guides they hired claimed they could lead urbex tours, but soon canceled because they had no real experience in that field.

 Confirm Group Size and Tour Type – Ask whether the tour is private or shared, how many people typically join, and if the itinerary is flexible based on your preferences.